 Our happiness and sadness is constructed in the mind so we give the mind the focus of breath to give us a break from, or some pauses in between, our thinking.Vicky Fox, specialist cancer yoga instructor

-The benefits of yoga and meditation for people living with cancer
+The benefits of yoga and meditation for cancer patients

 Restorative yoga classes are yoga classes to help calm the nervous system.
 These gentle classes will be slower and have more variations.
 Yoga for Cancer Classes will specifically address side effects of treatment for cancer.